 Become a Friend of Tennessee!
 Our Friends, in addition to making a crucial contribution to the Festival, enjoy special benefits such as discounts, advance ticket-buying abilities, exclusive party invitations, and VIP passes.
 Also, we have lots of volunteer opportunities around Festival time in March.
 Click on our VOLUNTEER tab for more details.

 In 1986, Louisiana was in the middle of an extended economic slump.
 Concerned by the low morale and failing sense of community pride wrought by years of financial hardship, a group of New Orleanians pooled their varied skills to produce an event that would celebrate and share the enormous wealth of cultural traditions that enrich this unique region.
 The Festival was named to honor the special bond between New Orleans and Tennessee Williams, whose creative genius came to full flower in the city.
 Williams thereby exemplifies the long history of fertile relationships between artists and Louisiana.
 From a modest beginning (about 500 audience members enjoyed two days of entertainment), attendance has increased to over 12,000 audience seats filled and programming has expanded to five days and nights of activities, as well as a host of special events.
 Having celebrated our 30th anniversary in 2016, the Festival is looking forward to more exciting years ahead!

 The Festival is held at various locations in the inimitable French Quarter in New Orleans, Louisiana.
 Most locations are within easy walking distance of one another.
 Neworleansonline.com is an excellent resource for information about the city.

-Closer to the next Festival, we’ll have full ticketing information and online ticket carts available for you to make your purchases.
+Usually by January we have full ticketing information and online ticket carts available for you to make your purchases.
 Typically, we offer: